catllian/cse15l-lab-reports/labreport5.md

 ./non-fiction/OUP/Castro/chY.txt
 ./non-fiction/OUP/Castro/chZ.txt
 ```
 The output displays the paths for all 14 files within the directory, since they match the plain file type.
-This option would be useful if the user wants to find directories or files within a directory of a specific type.
+This option would be useful if the user wants to find directories or files of a specific type.

 For the second example, I searched the current directory, the written_2 folder, for all directories within it (`d` argument means directory).
 Command: